jnm2/lang-design/typeof string constants.md

 Bound generics are not supported. `typeof(List<int>).FullName` contains parts known only at runtime.
 For example: ``"System.Collections.Generic.List`1[[System.Int32, System.Private.CoreLib, Version=8.0.0.0, Culture=neutral, PublicKeyToken=7cec85d7bea7798e]]"``.
 The compiler may see only a reference assembly with a different name, or an assembly may load with a different version at runtime than at compile time.

-Nullable value types and tuple types are special causes of bound generics and are not supported.
+Nullable value types and tuple types are special cases of bound generics and are not supported.

 ### Nullability